codess-aus/DP-900/nonrelational.md

 You should use a key-value non-relational data store to maintain user preferences for your company's application.
 Key-value stores are highly optimized for simple searches like user preferences.
 A Key-value store associates each data value with a key which can be used to access the data.

+Azure File storage is not the recommended storage solution for key/value storage implementation.
+Microsoft recommends Azure Cosmos DB Core (SQL) API for new key/value requirements.
+Key/value storage is also supported by Azure Table storage and Cosmos DB Table API.

 A **column-family** data store is similar to a relational data store in that data is organized as rows and columns, but the columns are divided into column families that can store multiple values in a single column.
 A row does not necessarily have a value in each column family.

 Columns within a column family are physically stored in the same file.